EliaTogni/Univault/Classes/Simulation.md

 ## Variance Reduction
 In order to have a low number of iterations, is it better to have an high variance or a low one?
 Obviously the low one.
 The lower the variance, the sooner we get to the stopping condition, as it was in interval estimates.
 This also implies that high variance means low confidence about the values produced.
 We also want to keep the randomness of the model.

-The core idea is to reduce the variance without trouch
+The core idea is to reduce the variance without touching anything from theory, to keep the structure of the random variable as it is.
+We will mention three techniques.

-### Antithetic variables
+### Variance Reduction by Antithetic Variables
-Say you have 2 identical and independent distributed random variables with expected value $\theta$.
-We repeat $n$ observation of $X_1$ ..
+Say you have $2$ identical and independent distributed random variables $X_1$ and $X_2$ with expected value $\theta$.
+What if we want to estimate this specific value?
+We can repeat $n$ observation of $X_1$ (or $X_2$), use the sample mean and that's it.

-What if they are not independet but are negatively correlated?
+What if they are not independet but, for example, negatively correlated?
 We can measure the variance of the average of these two random variables. slide 8/15 ultima parte.

 If $X_1$ and $X_2$ are negatively correlated, the variance would be smaller.